AI-Enhanced PHP Development: Tools and Workflows

 How to leverage AI tools like GitHub Copilot and OpenAI APIs to boost PHP development efficiency without compromising quality.

-After integrating AI tools into my PHP development workflow over the past year, I've learned what works, what doesn't, and how to maintain code quality while leveraging AI's capabilities.
+I've been integrating AI tools into my PHP development workflow for over a year now.
+I've learned what works, what doesn't, and how to maintain code quality while leveraging AI's capabilities.

 The AI Development Toolkit